microsoft/ailab/BuildAnIntelligentBot/readme.md

     }
     ```

-    > NOTE: This switch will send the user's message to the right handler based on the LUIS intent name.
+    > **Note:** This switch will send the user's message to the right handler based on the LUIS intent name.

 ### G) Test LUIS configuration

 Let's run the bot to see LUIS in action.

 1. Run the app by clicking on the **IIS Express** button in Visual Studio (with the green play icon).
-2. Make sure that the app is running on port **3978** by checking the URL in the browser.
-3. If the port is different, make sure to change the settings in the Bot like it was indicating before.
+1. Once the page has loaded in Microsoft Edge, **copy** the site host from the address bar to the clipboard (e.g. `http://localhost:XXXX`).
-4. Return to the **Bot Framework Emulator**.
+1. Return to the **Bot Framework Emulator**.
-5. Click **File** -> **Open**.
+1. Click **File** -> **New Bot Configuration**.
-6. Select the **bot file** `Downloads/buildanintelligentbot/src/ChatBot/EchoBot.bot` and wait for it to load.

-    > NOTE: We are now using the sample code therefore we have to open a new bot file.
-    > ALERT: Remember to adjust your bot endpoint configuration if your app doesn't use the default port 3978.
-This adjustment is also required on the line 16 of the **Models/BotConstants.cs** file.
+1. Paste the url that you copied from your browser, and add `/api/messages` at the end of it.
+It should look something like: `http://localhost:3978/api/messages`.

+    > **Note:** The port might not be the same, but don't worry.

+1. Click the **Save and connect** button.
-7. Click the **Start Over** button to start a new conversation.
+1. Save the configuration to a file and continue to start a conversation.
-8. **Type** `what is the specialty for today?` and press enter.
+1. **Type** `what is the specialty for today?` and press enter.
-9. See the response, LUIS is processing our input and the bot can handle it accordingly.
+1. See the response, LUIS is processing our input and the bot can handle it accordingly.
-10. **Stop** debugging by clicking the stop button in VS toolbar.
+1. **Stop** debugging by clicking the stop button in VS toolbar.

 ## Adding advanced conversational features to your bot